 You are here

 More than 25 million Americans suffer from daily chronic pain.
-Through the trans-NIH Initiative or in partnership with outside organizations (noted with an asterisk), NIH will support research to understand how chronic pain develops, making patients susceptible to risks associated with opioid use, and will develop a data sharing collaborative, new biomarkers for pain, and a clinical trials network for testing new pain therapies.
+Through the NIH HEAL (Helping to End Addiction Long-term) Initiative, NIH will support research to understand how chronic pain develops, making patients susceptible to risks associated with opioid use, and will develop a data sharing collaborative, new biomarkers for pain, and a clinical trials network for testing new pain therapies.
 NIH will also enhance the pipeline of treatments for pain and enhance clinical practice for pain management.

 Understanding the Origins of Chronic Pain